zendertv/react-native-zender/README.md

   debugEnabled: false,
   // iOS: you need to listen for the deviceToken and pass it here
   // Android:
-  deviceToken: "<deviceToken used for push notification>" }
+  deviceToken: "<deviceToken used for push notification without spaces>" }

 type Props = {};